naorye/redux-polling/readme.md

     return { multipleEntries: true, entries: points};
 }
 ```
-* `shouldAddEntry(entry)` **optional** This callback is called right before adding an entry to the state.
-It gets a single entry (which is the response of the `polling` callback) and should return a boolean that indicates whether to add the entry to the state.
+* `shouldAddEntry(entry, getState)` **optional** This callback is called right before adding an entry to the state.
+It gets a single entry (which is the response of the `polling` callback) and `getState()` method.
+It should return a boolean that indicates whether to add the entry to the state.

 <!--
 ## Tests